evkx/evkx.github.io/content/models/gmc/hummer_ev/hummer_ev_suv_3x/_index.md

 ## Exterior

 The GMC Hummer EV SUV 3x, with dimensions of 4999 mm in length, 2197 mm in width, and 1976 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
-The GMC Hummer EV SUV 3x is available in a total of 1 paint colors, including several striking metallic options.
+The GMC Hummer EV SUV 3x is available in a total of 7 paint colors, including several striking metallic options.
+Some of these paint options include two-tone paints where the roof and upper part of the body are painted in a different color, providing a distinctive and stylish look.

 The GMC Hummer EV SUV 3x offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

+- 305/70 tires on 18" rims
+- 305/55 tires on 22" rims

+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [tailgate](../../../../technology/doors/#split-tailgate) where the gate falls down.

 There is only one roof option for this model.
 The standard roof has a 4 seperate glass panels that can be removed, making this a convertible.

+The windows from the B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.

 {{< sitefiguresized thumb="models/gmc/hummer_ev/hummer_ev_suv_3x/exterior_1_st.jpg" title="GMC Hummer EV SUV 3x" width="3000" height="2000"  >}}